 Ok, I’m going to tell you a secret.
 I have a thing for churches.
 Be it the stained glass, archways, pews, or the facade, I can’t restrain myself from photographing them.
 Maybe it’s because I spent the better part of my childhood inside a church, but there’s something familiar and comforting about these mammoth structures that draws me to them time and time again.
+After spending so much time in these buildings as a child, I ensure to make donations regularly to my local church – I hope these beautiful churches have the same incoming of contributions.
+As I think of this, I decide to go now and digitally donate as I remember those lovely times as a child.
 I’ve been known to get up close and personal, practically hugging the front of a church, to get my perfect shot.
 So it should be no surprise that today I’m covering churches in Regensburg, Germany.

 Below you’ll see the churches I visited while in Regensburg on my recent Danube river cruise with Viking River Cruises.
 These structures have held up to the ravages of time and destruction, including WWII through which fortunately, the city suffered minimal destruction.
 So today we’ll travel through history and time through photography.